shulman33/ImIn/README.md

 Download [Node.js](https://nodejs.org/en/download/) to your computer.
 ## Step 🥉: Project Configuration
-Using the terminal or command line navigate into registration-bot directory and enter the following command into the terminal
+Using the terminal or command line navigate into registration-bot directory then into src and enter the following command into the terminal

     npm install
 This process could take a few minutes.
-When this finishes downloading enter this command into the terminal
+When this finishes downloading enter the following commands into the terminal

     npm i puppeteer

+    npm install node-schedule --save
 ## Step ∜: Running the Bot
 Navigate to the src directory and enter the following into the terminal
 ### IMPORTANT NOTE‼️